 5. Find Ways to Reconnect With Your Old Self

 Many people tend to lose themselves in their romantic relationships, especially women.
 This includes losing touch with friends, giving up hobbies and sports, dropping out of classes, and not focusing enough on yourself.
-Now is the time to re engage with friends and hobbies and begin to focus on your own needs.
+Now is the time to re-engage with friends and hobbies and begin to focus on your own needs.

-Begin to pay attention to what emotions you are feeling at any given time.
-For example, ask yourself whether you are feeling angry, sad, afraid or ashamed.
-Then if you discover you are feeling angry, for example, ask yourself, “What do I need?”
+Ask yourself, “What do I need?”
 Or “What do I need to take care of myself?”
 A positive, healthy response would be, “Find a healthy way to release my anger,” versus something like, “Go flatten his tires.”

 When to Seek Professional Support

-Cheating husbands are often good at placing the blame on their wives in order to avoid taking responsibility, in order to ease their guilty conscience or to make themselves look good to the outside world, and this can further lower a woman’s self-esteem.
+Cheating husbands are often good at placing the blame on their wives in order to avoid taking responsibility, in order to ease their guilty conscience, or to make themselves look good to the outside world, and this can further lower a woman’s self-esteem.
 But women need to be reminded that they are not responsible for their husband’s cheating and a good therapist can help her understand this.

 In addition, a woman who has been cheated on will likely be extremely angry and a good therapist can help her find healthy ways to release this anger instead of turning it on herself or being unable to let go of it.